 Fig. 7.
-Performance comparison among the protocols in a 3D MANET varying the number of nodes.
-The nodes are static.
+Performance comparison among the protocols in a 3-D MANET varying the number of nodes.
+The nodes are static. (a) Delivery rate. (b) Path dilation.

 Fig. 8.
-A multi-tier IoV network comprised of moving cars, drones and traffic intersections equipped with sensing and communication capabilities.
-In this envisaged scenario communication takes place amongst entities in a multi-hop fashion.
-Cars could exploit the IoVs sensing capabilities, gathering and merging information from different complementary sources in order to extend the drivers' perception beyond direct line of sight.
+Multitier IoV network comprised of moving cars, drones, and traffic intersections equipped with sensing and communication capabilities.
+In this envisaged scenario communication takes place amongst entities in a multihop fashion.
+Cars could exploit the IoV sensing capabilities, gathering and merging information from different complementary sources in order to extend the drivers' perception beyond direct line of sight.

-V. PERFORMANCE OF ROUTING PROTOCOLS IN A REALISTIC URBAN ENVIRONMENT
+V. PERFORMANCE OF ROUTING PROTOCOLS IN REALISTIC URBAN ENVIRONMENT

-Figure 8 depicts a potential deployment consisting of a heterogeneous, general purpose IoV network.
-The area represents a portion of a city with static sensors positioned in lamps and/or at traffic intersections, moving cars and drones flying above them (all these nodes are also endowed with
+Fig. 8 depicts a potential deployment consisting of a heterogeneous, general purpose IoV network.
+The area represents a portion of a city with static sensors positioned in lamps and/or at traffic intersections, moving cars and drones flying above